 - At the time of applying, the applicant must hold a PhD with a focus on Africa.

-They must be fluent in English and/or French.
+- The applicant has to be fluent in English and/or French.

-They have to have published books and/or articles that meet international standards.
+- The applicant must have published books and/or articles that meet international standards.

 How to apply

 An application must include all of the following documents:

 - A statement of the purpose of the visit, including: the topic of study; the scholarly and/or applied relevance of the research visit; suggestions for collaboration with ASCL researchers and/or researchers of other Leiden University institutes/faculties; the planned output of the research visit (e.g. book, article, report); and at least one suggestion for an academic seminar or guest lecture for MA students.